 Of course, there are a variety of different API types out there, each offering varying levels of security.
 Fortunately, the most common format of API is also considered the most secure.

-Known as RESTful APIs, these APIs are made using the REST architectural style, giving them an excellent degree of flexibility thanks to the wide range of programming languages compatible with REST.
+Known as RESTful APIs, these APIs are made using the REST (Representational State Transfer) architectural style, giving them an excellent degree of flexibility thanks to the wide range of programming languages compatible with REST.

 But it's not just flexibility that RESTful APIs come with.
 They also receive the following benefits:

-• Layered system architecture - RESTful APIs don't allow the client sending the requests and the receiving server to communicated directly.
+• Layered system architecture: RESTful APIs don't allow the client sending the requests and the receiving server to communicate directly.
 Instead, a request is sent through a variety of intermediaries, so the client and server are never sure if they're directly communicating with one another.

-As you can imagine, the use of a RESTful API gives you even greater security by minimising the risk of malicious data being sent or received. of curse, REST is not the only architecture in use.
-Learn more about REST vs SOAP architecture.
+As you can imagine, the use of a RESTful API gives you even greater security by minimising the risk of malicious data being sent or received.
+Of course, REST is not the only architecture in use.

 What is API testing?